 Will I receive the exact quantity I order?

 Printing trade standards allow for underages or overages of up to 10%.
 This standard has become accepted over time as an effort to decrease your over all costs.
 We need to purchase as much as 10% extra paper in order to allow for internal spoilage, and ship these additional pieces only if they fully complete our manufacturing process.
 If you would like to request no unders or overs, please do so at the time that your estimate is submitted.
-This request will usually increase your price by 5% do to the fact that these additional materials will still need to be purchased for our processes.
+This request will usually increase your price by 5% due to the fact that these additional materials will still need to be purchased for our processes.

 What is the best setting for my digital camera when taking pictures for printing?